Revolutionizing Employee Engagement: Tailoring Total Rewards for Maximum Impact

 - Extra rewards for suggestions that are implemented

 - Company branded “bucks” that managers/peers can give out to recognize and reward excellence, assistance, etc. This program will help your managers focus on catching people doing things right, instead of focusing on what’s going wrong.
-You can even measure it by how much “currency” is rewarded over a period of time.
-Employees can trade those bucks in for company logoed merchandise, gift cards, etc.
+You can even measure it by how much “currency” is rewarded over some time.
+Employees can trade those bucks in for company-logoed merchandise, gift cards, etc.

 Whatever you do, take action on the focus group or survey.
 If you can’t implement something, explain why.
 Post the suggestions and assign them a color (red/yellow/green) depending on their feasibility (impossible/in progress/completed).
 And, don’t forget to use your focus group participants as program ambassadors to promote buy-in.
 After all, it was their idea to begin with.